Revealing the Nonequilibrium Nature of a Granular Intruder: The Crucial Role of Non-Gaussian Behavior: Abstract

 \section{Abstract}

 The characterization of the distance from equilibrium is a debated problem in particular in the treatment of experimental signals.
 If the signal is a 1-dimensional time-series, such a goal becomes challenging.
 A paradigmatic example is the angular diffusion of a rotator immersed in a vibro-fluidized granular gas.
 Here, we experimentally observe that the rotator's angular velocity exhibits significative differences with respect to an equilibrium process.
 Exploiting the presence of two relevant time-scales and non-Gaussian velocity increments, we quantify the breakdown of time-reversal asymmetry, which would vanish in the case of a 1d Gaussian process.
 We deduce a new model for the massive probe, with two linearly coupled variables, incorporating both Gaussian and Poissonian noise, the latter motivated by the rarefied collisions with the granular bath particles.
 Our model reproduces the experiment in a range of densities, from dilute to moderately dense, with a meaningful dependence of the parameters on the density.

-{\em Introduction.} Non equilibrium systems, even after the seminal contribution of the pioneers in the last century, still represent a challenging frontier of statistical mechanics~\cite{KTH91}.
-For sure the archetypal example of non equilibrium is Brownian Motion and its formalization in terms of equations of motion with a random force~\cite{db05}.
-Following this original starting point, many phenomena have been modelled in terms of stochastic differential equations, in particular continuous stochastic processes involving white noise~\cite{R89}.
-In addition, more general Markov processes (e.g. Master equations) have been used, particularly for biological and chemical systems~\cite{G90}.
+We believe the framework proposed here opens the way to a more consistent and meaningful treatment of out-of-equilibrium and dissipative systems.